Alchus/scout-stuff/04-First-Class.md

 7c	Tell the five most common signals of a heart attack.
     Explain the steps (procedures) in cardiopulmonary resuscitation (CPR).
 ```
+* ✅ 1/13/2023

+**Signs of a heart attack**:
+* Chest pain or pressure
+* Sweating
+* Nausea
+* Shortness of breath
+* Weakness

+**Steps in CPR**:
+* Call 911, or direct a specific person nearby to do so.
+* If an AED is immediately available, use it
+* Give 30 fast chest compressions
+* Tilt the victim's head back and give 2 rescue breaths
+* Repeat alternating chest compressions and rescue breaths until victim is responsive, help arrives, or exhaustion.

 ```
 7d	Tell what utility services exist in your home or meeting place.
 Describe potential hazards associated with these utilities, and tell how to respond in emergency situations.
 ```
+* ✅ 1/13/2023
+**Electricity**
+* Signs of uncontained electricity include exposed wiring, sparks, and heat or smoke.
+Electricity can be disconnected with using a breaker panel, which has a master switch at the top.

+**Water**
+* Water can quickly do significant water to buildings.
+Some fixtures, such as sinks and toilets, have shutoff valves, typically near the floor level.
+Buildings will also have a shutoff valve that is usually located outside, such as a curbside underground vault.
+Tools (i.e. a wrench) may be required to access or operate these valves.

 ```
 7e	Develop an emergency action plan for your home that includes what to do in case of fire, storm, power outage, and water outage.
 ```
+* ✅ 1/13/2023

+* **Fire**: Evacuate the building via the West stairs.

+* **Severe Storm**: Shelter in the ground-floor lobby mail room or bathroom.

+* **Power Outage**: Retrieve flashlights from utility room.
+Refrain from opening the refrigerator or freezer.
+If required, charge phone using alkaline battery pack.

+* **Water outage**: Retrieve water from the nearby Tennessee river; filter it using backpacking equipment and store in water bottles.

 ```
 7f	Explain how to obtain potable water in an emergency.